 An employer can justify dismissing an employee if there is a potentially “fair” reason for dismissal.
 These are dismissals on the basis of:

-- Illegality, which means that continuing to employ the individual would contravene a statutory restriction, for example, because they are no longer able to work in the UK due to their immigration status; or
+- Illegality: which means that continuing to employ the individual would contravene a statutory restriction, for example, because they are no longer able to work in the UK due to their immigration status.